Callumgm/Cookies_RAT/README.md

 1. Download or clone the repository

-5. Enter your Discord Bot Token in `payload.py`
+2. Enter your Discord Bot Token in `payload.py`
 ```python
 rat.token_set("DISCORD_TOKEN_HERE")
 ```

-6. Enter your Discord Server ID & Webhook URL in `rat.py`
+3. Enter your Discord Server ID & Webhook URL in `rat.py`
 ```python
 webhook = 'DISCORD_WEBHOOK_URL'
 server_id = "DISCORD_SERVER_ID"
 ```

+4. Run `create_payload.py`

+5. Wait for the payload to be created

+> Any problems?
+Create an issue!

 ## <a id="enhancements"></a>:pushpin: 〢 Todo/Enhancements ##